Waziup/learning-center-content/content/en/resources/Dataset/TunesiaSbeitlaWeather2023/index.md

 ---
-id: tunesia-sbtelia-weather-2023
+id: tunesia-sbeitla-weather-2023
-title: Tuneisa Sbeitla Weather 2023
+title: Tunisia Sbeitla Weather 2023
 type: dataset
 desc: Weather data from Sbeitla, Tunesia, as collected by Waziup e.V. in 2023 and made available for free.
 color: "#f1f1f1"